What's the best answer for this interview question?

 Study the job description meticulously while preparing your response, to get a feel for the employer's requirements and needs.
 Scan the job description and highlight the requirements that align with your skills.
 Often, those listed first in the description are the most important.

-Reference a couple of the most important and standout qualities that you possess and that the employer needs to see in your response.
-If you can mimic the language used in the job description, even better, as you'll verbally draw parallels between yourself and the requirements.
+Reference a couple of the most important and standout qualities that you possess, and that the employer needs to see in your response.
+If you can mimic the language used in the job description, even better, as you'll verbally draw connections between your qualifications and the requirements.

 Reiterate the value you have to offer

 Companies hire because they have a specific skills gap that needs to be filled, to enable business growth and financial success.
-While many companies are proud to discuss perks and opportunities for staff, during an interview process, the interviewer is primarily focused on assessing whether a candidate can plug the gap.
+Companies are usually proud to discuss benefits and opportunities for staff.
+However, during an interview process, the interviewer is primarily focused on assessing whether a candidate can plug the gap.

 Practice your answer

-Rehearsing for a job interview is a preparation must and, like all job interview questions, practicing your responses is essential.
-However, it's even more crucial for the question “why do you want this job?”, because you have facts about the company to remember too.
+Rehearsing for a phone interview is essential and, like all job interview questions, practicing your responses is critically important.
+However, that practice is even more important if you want to be prepared for the question “why does this position appeal to you?” because you'll need to remember facts about the company, too.

-Start by writing down your response to “why do you want this job?” in full, to build a picture of what the response looks like in its entirety.
-This is particularly useful if you're cross-referencing your resume and the job spec along the way.
+Start by writing down your response to the question in full, to build a picture of what the answer looks like in its entirety.
+This is particularly useful if you're cross-referencing your resume and the job specifications along the way.

 Once you're happy with your response, convert it to bullet points to use as prompts, and practice speaking your answer aloud.
-You don't need to learn your documented response by heart in its entirety.
-If you forget some of the words during the interview, this can cause panic.
-Instead, use the prompts to guide you and lean into the creativity of the spoken word.
-It'll allow you to be more reactive to the interviewer's question on the day.
+You don't need to learn your prepared response by heart in its entirety - if you forget some of the words during the interview, you may panic.
+To avoid that, you can use the bullet point prompts to guide you as you provide a more natural answer that doesn't need to be memorized.
+That approach can also allow you to be more reactive to the interviewer's question in case they ask it in an unusual way.

 What not to say in your response